 Real-World Laboratory: Asylum Seekers

-In Real-World Lab projects prevalent social issues and their possible solutions are investigated and scientifically evaluated.
+In real-world laboratories, prevalent social issues are investigated by scientists, representatives from society and practitioners.
+With a focus on current problems, the participants scientifically evaluate possible real-world solutions and develop new, sustainable approaches.
 This enables the region’s knowledge-base to be widened, the effectiveness of measures to be investigated and best-practice recommendations to be developed.

 The Real-World Laboratory: Asylum Seekers is part of the “Urban Field Lab” programme of the Baden-Württemberg Ministry for Science, Research and the Arts and is set to run from January 2016 to March 2019.